List of highest-grossing live-action/animated films: Live action/traditional animation

 All of the films have had a theatrical run (including re-releases) since 1980, and films that have not played since then do not appear on the chart due to ticket-price inflation, population size and ticket purchasing trends not being considered.
-Looney Tunes is the most represented franchise with 3 films on the list.
+Looney Tunes is the most represented franchise with 3 films on the list (4 if Who Framed Roger Rabbit is included).

 Timeline

 The following is a timeline of the highest grossing live action animated films since 1966.

-Disney have held the record two times.
+Disney have held the record three times.

 The Alvin and the Chipmunks film series is the only franchise to hold the record on more than one occasion, doing so two times.
 Mary Poppins hold the record for the longest with 22 years.